 Indie’s hand on the window-Flight from San Diego to Seattle

-We flew all of our camping gear with us to Seattle and rented a car for the 5-hour drive to Olympics’ Hoh rainforest campground.
-I reserved our campsite a month in advance since sites fill up fast.
-Due to a fire ban from dry conditions, we couldn’t have a campfire sadly.
-Most of the rain in the forest falls in winter not summer.
-Instead, we posted small lights on our tent and had an ashless flame to attempt to substitute the ambience of a campfire.
-We cooked food in our camp oven and made the best pf the experience.
+We flew all of our camping gear to Seattle and rented a car for the 5-hour drive to Olympic National Park’s Hoh rainforest campground.
+I reserved our campsite a month in advance since spots fill up quickly.
+Due to a fire ban from dry conditions, we couldn’t have a campfire, which was a disappointment.
+Most of the rain in the forest falls in winter, not summer.
+Instead, we hung small lights on our tent and used an ashless flame to create a semblance of a campfire.
+We made meals in our camp oven and did our best to enjoy the experience despite the restrictions.

 Location of our campsite in Hoh Rainforest in Olympic National Park